IN STARTUP FUNDING

 Below is a calculation example to provide clarity, no rights can be derived from the numbers used in this calculation example and the result.

 Then there are a number of situations conceivable where the investment comes to a halt.
 The agreement deals with these situations as completely as possible, if a situation is not included, then the approach is in any case clear.
-In all cases it will be clear that the participant will not be able to make an individual decision, but the association will not be bypassed in making a collective decision.
+In all cases it will be clear that the participant will not be able to make an individual decision, it should be a decision by majority.
+The association will not be bypassed in the decision process, they will have to conduct a vote to know what de majority decision in a particular situation will be.
 In every situation, the company is obliged to inform the association in advance and ask for a decision.

-In the event of a liquidity event, which is a liquidity event, which can be read in the definition list (Article 1 of the agreement), the investor / majority of investors will have to decide whether to agree and offer the Note for conversion.
+In the event of a liquidity event, see the definition list (Article 1 of the Agreement), the investor / majority of investors will have to decide whether to agree and offer the Note for conversion.
 Should an individual participant, or majority, decide not to submit the Note for conversion, the company is obliged to pay out the investment amount, plus an additional amount equal to the investment amount plus unpaid interest payments, within 20 business days of a liquidity event, to this participant(s).

 Then there is the conversion expiration date.
 This is in the exceptional case that we do not attract any investments other than this Note investment.
 Then the Note expires in 6 years, or sooner if we decide this jointly with all participants.
 The company will then have to issue new shares within the company and allocate them for the participants.
 Together with the association, we will arrive at a conversion rate where all parties, including ourselves, can be satisfied with.